gsamokovarov/web-console/README.markdown

 If you miss this feature, check out [rvt].

-### Why I constantly get unavailable session errors?
+### Why do I constantly get unavailable session errors?

 All of _Web Console_ sessions are stored in memory.
 If you happen to run on a multi-process server (like Unicorn) you may get unavailable session errors